Home Hernia Mesh Polypropylene Mesh

 Polypropylene Hernia Mesh and Chronic Pain

 Chronic pain is the most common complication of hernia mesh surgery.
-But it is still unclear how common it is.
+However, the exact prevalence remains uncertain.

 Study results of polypropylene hernia mesh and chronic pain.

-Chronic pain is defined as pain lasting a year or more following surgery.
+Chronic pain is defined as pain that lasts a year or more after surgery.

-A presentation at the 2018 International Hernia Congress looked at chronic pain occurring much later after surgery.
+A presentation at the 2018 International Hernia Congress looked at chronic pain that manifests long after surgery.
 Researchers found 95% of such chronic pain cases may not happen until 10 years after surgery.
 In one case, the pain occurred 24 years after surgery.

 Polypropylene Mesh and Infection Risk